Car Test Centre, England

 What learners should know about Norwich (Jupiter Road)

-• A lower pass rate at Norwich (Jupiter Road) usually means specific local junctions or routes that catch out candidates trained elsewhere.
-Book route-familiarisation lessons with an instructor who works this centre, not one who covers a different patch.
+• A lower pass rate at Norwich (Jupiter Road) usually means specific local junctions or road types that catch out candidates trained elsewhere.
+Book local-area familiarisation lessons with an instructor who works this centre, not one who covers a different patch.

 • Don't pay third-party sites for booking access at Norwich (Jupiter Road).
 Use gov.uk/book-driving-test directly; cancellations show up on the same booking flow.